EddyVerbruggen/nativescript-nfc/README.md

 ```

 ### `eraseTag`
-You can erase all content from a tag if you like.
+And finally, you can erase all content from a tag if you like.

 ##### JavaScript
 ```js